thomascharlier/capture_the_ether/02_call_me/README.md

 7. **Launch Hard Hat**
 `npx hardhat`
-When multiple choice list appears, select 'Create an empty hardhat.config.js'.
+When multiple choice list appears, select *Create an empty hardhat.config.js*.
 Then in the 'hardhat.config.js', change the Solidity compiler version and add the Ropsten testnet network.

 9. **Create a '/contracts' and '/scripts' folders at the root of the project**
 `mkdir contracts scripts`